htorodriguez/comsol_ML/README.md

         y_pred=pipeline.predict(X_test)

 ## Sensitivity, Robustness or Pareto frontier
-[Sensitivity analysis](https://renovadotengineering.wordpress.com/2020/03/17/example-post-3/) to identify the inputs have the larger or the smaller effect on the outputs
+* [Sensitivity analysis](https://renovadotengineering.wordpress.com/2020/03/17/example-post-3/) to identify the inputs have the larger or the smaller effect on the outputs.

-Robustness analysis to estimate the 6-sigma ranges of the output distributions Find pareto frontier for cost against performance
+* Robustness analysis to estimate the 6-sigma ranges of the output distributions.

+* Find pareto frontier for cost against performance.